F4U Corsair from Phoenix Model

 Each model has descriptions, specifications, photos, video, icons for your radio and links to shops and manufacturers.

-We are not selling anything, it's made by RC hobbyists for RC hobbyists.
+We sell nothing, it's made by RC hobbyist for RC hobbyists.
 Enjoy !

 AIR-RC